Last updated on May 29th, 2019

 Each Starter Kit is a Little Different.
-Some are uncomplicated and are really easy to use; others have more features that give you more control.
+Some are uncomplicated, very portable and are really easy to use; others have more features that give you more control.
 There’s something here for every vaper so you’re sure to find the right match for your budget and vaping style.

 Look below the chart for definitions of specific vaporizer terms.